rodrigocmichelassi/rodrigocmichelassi.github.io/_posts/2025-06-16-contributing-to-git.md

 ![contributor comment]({{ '/assets/img/2025-06-16-contributing-to-git/feedback.png' | relative_url }})
 _Contributor comments to our patch_

 Alongside those comments on the places where this mistake happens, the contributors also gave us feedback about the commit structure and commit message, which should be formatted a different way.

-The Git community was also very welcoming, with 3 different maintainers reviewing our contribution and talking to each other and discussing what was done, and how to improve it.
-Thankfully, they were all agreeing on the changes that should be made, so we refactored the code, in order to fix what was detailed.
+The main comments were about the commit message formatting, that should have about 72 columns per row, referring the updated file in the commit message, better explain the change and why it was needed.
+On the bright side, the maintainers actually gave suggestions on how to approach each of those things, which made everything more clear.

 To fix the mistakes made, we changed some of the path checks made: